Reading Half Marathon

-The Reading Half Marathon (currently known as the Sage Reading Half Marathon for sponsorship reasons) is a half marathon road running event held on the streets of the English town of Reading, first held in 1983.
+The Reading Half Marathon (currently known as the Unleashed Performance Reading Half Marathon for sponsorship reasons) is a half marathon road running event held on the streets of the English town of Reading, first held in 1983.
 The race is normally held on a Sunday in March or early April of each year.
 The race is open to everyone from fun runner to elite athlete, and was one of the first town races to include wheelchair athletes.

-Due to the coronavirus pandemic, the race was cancelled in 2020, and the 2021 race was held in November.
-The 2022 race will be held on 3 April.
+The 2024 race was held on 14 April.
+The 2025 race is scheduled to be held on 23 March.

 History

 The race was first run on 13 March 1983, and has been run every year since, with the exceptions of 2001, 2018, and 2020.
 From 2003 to 2018 the race was organised by Sweatshop, the chain of running equipment shops founded by Chris Brasher in 1971.
 From 2019 the race was organised by Goldline Events, who also organise the Ikano Bank Robin Hood Marathon Events and goGIRL (Brighton & Hove).
-Since 2018, the race has been sponsored by Sage, the publishers of accountancy software.
-Previously headline sponsors have included Digital, Asics, Mizuno and Vitality.
+Since 2021, the race has been sponsored by Unleashed Performance, promoters of fitness centres, nutritional products and performance wear.
+Previously headline sponsors have included Digital, Asics, Mizuno, Vitality and Sage.

-The 2019 race was held on Sunday 17 March, with more than 14,000 runners taking part.
+In 2001, the race was cancelled due to restrictions imposed during the 2001 outbreak of foot-and-mouth disease.
+In 2018, the race was cancelled due to heavy overnight snowfall.
 The 2020 edition of the race was cancelled due to the coronavirus pandemic, with all entries automatically transferred to 2021 and all registrants given the option of transferring their entry to another runner or to 2022.
+For similar reasons, the 2021 edition of the race was postponed to November of that year.